durffy/UMLHero/Design/UseCases.md

 Actor: Designer
 Senario: The designer deletes the project from the projects overview, is prompted to verify the deletion and deletes the project

+## title: Search Requirements
+Actor: Designer
+Senario: The designer needs to review a specfic requirement related to billing.
+The designer goes to the requirement list and searches billing and pulls up all the related requirements for further review

 ## title: Create Requirements
 Actor: Designer